NOMINATION DEADLINE 30 March 2019!

 Junior Solicitor of the Year

 This award celebrates an exceptional standard of work as well as great dedication to the role of a junior solicitor.
 The judges are looking for a solicitor who is excelling in their role or making a significant contribution to voluntary or pro-bono schemes.
-The winner will be going beyond what is expected of a junior lawyer and bringing insight, flair, imagination and hard work to everything they do.
+The winner will be going beyond what is expected of a junior solicitor and bringing insight, flair, imagination and hard work to everything they do.

 Initiatives could include: